jeremiedb/mxnet_R_bucketing/README.md

 RNN made easy with MXNet R
 ================

-> This tutorial presents an example of application of RNN to texts classification using padded and bucketed data to efficiently handle sequences of varying lengths.
+> This tutorial presents an example of application of RNN to text classification using padded and bucketed data to efficiently handle sequences of varying lengths.
 It requires running on a GPU with CUDA.

 Example based on sentiment analysis on the [IMDB data](http://ai.stanford.edu/~amaas/data/sentiment/).